civicrm/civicrm-dev-docs/docs/framework/database/transactions.md

 ## Special Topics

+### APIv3

+Some APIs are transactional.
+What does that mean?

+* If an API is transactional, then an error in the API will cause a rollback.
+* If an API is NOT transactional, then an error in the API will NOT cause a rollback.

+At time of writing, the API [TransactionSubscriber](https://github.com/civicrm/civicrm-core/blob/master/Civi/API/Subscriber/TransactionSubscriber.php) determines whether a specific API-call is transactional.
+It follows these rules:

+* If the API caller specifically passes `is_transactional` (`TRUE` or `FALSE`), then that takes precedence.
+* If the API action is `create`, `delete`, or `submit`, then the API is transactional.
+* If the API action is anything else (`get`, `getsingle`, etc), then the API is NOT transactional.

 ### `TRUNCATE` and `ALTER` force immediate commit

 In MySQL, changes to the schema will cause pending transactions to